blthayer/disquip-bot/README.rst

 listed in ``disquip.ini``.
 Open that file with your favorite text editor (I strongly recommend `Notepad++`_ if you're using Windows so that you can get syntax highlighting) and update the file according to your installation.
 Please read the entire file.
+Don't forget to hit "save" when you're done! :)

 Aliases
 -------